 Side to side – Rather than spinning, these toothbrushes sweep from side to side at such high speeds that they vibrate against your teeth.
 Philips Sonicare electric toothbrushes clean in this way.

-Sonic and ultrasonic – These are brushes that vibrate at certain high speeds and frequencies to help

-    break down plaque.
-Manufacturers of sonic brushes claim that they also drive cleaning fluid (a

-    mixture of toothpaste, water and saliva) between teeth to help dislodge plaque.
-Vibrating brushes

-    are generally more expensive than rotating models.
+Sonic and ultrasonic – These are brushes that vibrate at certain high speeds and frequencies to help break down plaque.
+Manufacturers of sonic brushes claim that they also drive cleaning fluid (a mixture of toothpaste, water and saliva) between teeth to help dislodge plaque.
+Vibrating brushes are generally more expensive than rotating models.

-    How long will the electric toothbrush battery last for?
+How long will my electric toothbrush battery last?